 How to Get Car Insurance Discounts

-Car insurance can be costly, but you might be eligible for discounts on your insurance premiums.
-Insurance providers often provide additional benefits and savings to specific groups, of which you may be a part.
+Car insurance can be costly, but there are a number of ways you might be eligible for discounts on your insurance premiums.
+Insurance providers often provide additional benefits and savings to specific groups or people who have taken driving courses.

 To keep more money in your pocket when you buy car insurance, all it takes is some preparation before calling for a quote and securing a policy.
-Here’s how to check for discounts you might be eligible for.
+Or, you can have comparison shopping and broker app Jerry do the work for you.

 Check the insurance provider’s website